knpuniversity/symfony/knpu/ep3b-doctrine-relations/query-with-join.md

 is the alias we can use during the rest of the query to reference fields on the joined `genus_note` table.
 This allows us to say `->orderBy('genus_note.createdAt', 'DESC')`.

 That's it!
-Same philosophiy of SQL joining... but it takes less work.
+Same philosophy of SQL joining... but it takes less work.

 Head back and refresh!
 Ok, the order *did* change.
 Look at the first one - the top note is from Feb 15th, the second genus has a note from Feb 11 and at the bottom,